 Countless adults, teens and even children will be wearing colored contact lenses this Halloween, but few are aware of the risks involved.
 Ever wondered what those cat-eye contacts are doing to your eyes?
 If you got them without a prescription, beware of health complications.
 Enjoy a safe and happy Halloween...

-September Is Sports Eye Safety Month in Midtown!
+September Is Sports Eye Safety Month in Woodcliff Lake!
 Ocular sports trauma is among the leading causes of permanent vision loss in North America.
 Tens of thousands of people get treated for sports-related eye injuries a year, with the most common injuries occurring during water sports and basketball.
-Infections, corneal abrasions,...
+Infections, corneal...

 This summer, heat waves with scorching temperatures have hit communities nationwide, making an already hot summer even hotter.
 With high temps and heat waves in certain areas, it’s now more important than ever to protect yourself.
 For best practices and tips for maintaining healthy vision in the summer heat, talk...